 1. Use consistent branding.

-Your association’s brand is made up of your mission, stances and values, and visual elements like logos, fonts, and color schemes.
+Your association’s brand is made up of your mission, values, tone, and visual elements like logos, fonts, and color schemes.
 These elements work together to show the world what your association is all about.
-That’s why your website’s branding should be consistent with other public-facing elements of your association, like your marketing materials and social media pages.
+That’s why your website’s branding should be consistent with other public-facing materials from your association, like your marketing collateral and social media pages.

-- Consistent branding allows your association and what it stands for to be easily recognizable by members and the public.
+- It builds online visibility in your community and beyond.
 Good branding helps with publicity, so if you’re looking to recruit more members or get people to register for your upcoming conference, having a consistent brand will help them find you on the web.

-If you’re struggling to identify what your association’s brand actually is or feeling like it’s a little dated, it might be time for a thorough brand refresh.
-Frequently revisiting and re-evaluating your brand can help your team streamline your public look and message and increase your association’s brand recognition among your target audience.
+If you’re struggling to identify what your association’s brand actually is or feel like it’s outdated, it might be time for a thorough brand refresh.
+Revisiting and re-evaluating your brand in these cases can help your team streamline your public messaging and increase your association’s brand recognition among your target audience.

 2. Adhere to accessibility guidelines.

 One critical component of good web design is accessibility.
-Having an accessible website means that people using assistive technologies (like screen readers) are able to easily navigate your website’s content.
+Having an accessible website means that people of all abilities are able to easily navigate and engage with your website’s content.

 - Use text and graphics that have a high contrast ratio.
 A high contrast ratio makes it easier for people with visual impairments to read your web content.
-Black text on a white background stands out and ensures it’s easier to read the featured content.
+For example, black text on a white background stands out and ensures it’s easier to read the featured content.

 - Choose easy-to-read fonts.
-No one likes to waste time deciphering a wacky font.
+No one likes to waste time deciphering a complicated font.
 Keep things simple by choosing a sans-serif font, as these are typically better for web content.

 - Offer closed captioning and transcripts for multimedia elements.
-Multimedia elements like videos can’t have alt-text, so if you’re providing important information in a video (or a podcast), consider providing a transcript that is clearly labeled.
+If you’re including videos or podcasts on your websites, create a complete transcript so people with hearing disabilities can still interact with your content.
 You can also use free online tools to provide closed captioning on videos.

 - Include an accessibility widget.
 The right CMS for associations will allow you to add an accessibility widget to your website.
 This puts power in the hands of your website visitors, giving them the ability to change the coloring of the website to greyscale, increase the font size, and highlight links for easy access.

-Though following accessibility guidelines may seem like a lot of work, in the end having an accessible website will only benefit your association.
 An accessible website will allow you to connect with people of all abilities who might be interested in working with or joining your association.
-Plus, your reputation will likely get a healthy boost when people see you’re making a concerted effort to welcome every visitor to your website.
+Plus, your reputation will likely get a healthy boost when people see you’re making a concerted effort to welcome every visitor to your site.